The best Chromebook offers a simplistic, clean and minimalistic operating system with killer performance and satisfactory battery life.

 See our full Samsung Chromebook 3 review.(opens in new tab)

-The Acer Chromebook 715 is a premium Chromebook that offers a durable aluminum chassis packed with great performance and over 10 hours of battery life.
+The Acer Chromebook 715 is premium and offers a durable aluminum chassis packed with great performance and over 10 hours of battery life.
 Its Intel Core i5-8350U processor with 8GB of RAM hit 14,088 on the Geekbench 4 overall performance test, sailing past the 6,100 Chromebook average.
-Its integrated numpad is also a boon for students.
+Its integrated Numpad is also a boon for students.
 And even though its 15.6-inch display is a little dull, it's sharp, at 1920 x 1080.
-If you like buying from Acer, this is among its best Chromebooks.
+If you like buying from Acer, this is among its best.

 See our full Acer Chromebook 715 review.

-The most spectacular feature of the Lenovo Chromebook Duet is its battery life -- you can get almost 13 hours of battery life on the Duet.
-Its display is colorful, so watching Netflix, Disney Plus+ and Amazon Prime Video on this Chromebook will be pleasant on the eyes.
+The most spectacular feature of the Duet is its battery life -- you can get almost 13 hours of battery life.
+Its display is colorful, so watching Netflix, Disney Plus+ and Amazon Prime Video on this little convertible will be pleasant on the eyes.

 It also has an ultraportable design.
 You can close it shut into a book-like form, and no one will ever know you're carrying a laptop -- they'll assume you're holding a notebook or a journal.

 Read our full review of the Lenovo Chromebook Duet.